Our Fellowships

 Graduate Fellows

-We aim to foster a vibrant community among doctoral students, emphasizing the importance of considering the ideas, traditions, and texts that shape Western Civilization and American values and institutions.
+We foster a vibrant community among graduate students, emphasizing the importance of considering the ideas, traditions, and texts that shape Western Civilization and American values and institutions.
 Often confined by artificial boundaries between academic disciplines, students from diverse fields stand to gain valuable insights from each other.
 Primarily, our program urges students aspiring to academic careers to contemplate the significance of civic virtue and civil discourse within educational settings both in the classroom and across campus, while also encouraging them to reflect on how their research can positively impact a free society.

 Graduate Fellows may receive support to fund research travel and to attend conferences.